Educational Benefits for our Veterans

 Anytime you change your unit load, whether it is an increase or decrease in status, it is your responsibility to let the Law School’s certifying VA official know.
 Failure to do so will result in overpayment or underpayment for your benefits.
 If you promptly notify the school and the VA of these changes, you can prevent or reduce over-payments.

 Yellow Ribbon Program

 The School of Law determines participation in the Yellow Ribbon Program on an annual basis.
-A decision to participate is made in late spring for the upcoming academic year.
-For example, final approval for the Fall 2015/Spring 2016 academic year will be made in mid-May 2015.
+A decision to participate is made in spring for the upcoming academic year.
+For example, final approval for the Fall 2019/Spring 2020 academic year will be made in early April 2019.
 Award amount as well as the number of recipients is also determined at this time.
 Only new first year students will be considered for the Yellow Ribbon Program.

 Law School Certifying Official: